-A branch library of at least 15,000 to 20,000 square feet would better serve the Windsor community.
-It will be important to find another prominent, easily-accessible site that can accommodate a branch of this size along with associated parking.
-New construction is not the only option; existing buildings in a good location and with enough space may be appropriate and can be considered for adaptive reuse.
+If the library must relocate, a prominent, easily-accessible site with enough associated parking for a branch of this size will continue to be important.
+New construction is not the only option; an existing building in a good location and with enough space may be appropriate and can be considered for adaptive reuse.

-The Windsor Regional Library draws customers from throughout central Sonoma County.
+The Windsor Regional Library draws customers from throughout central Sonoma County.\\